addnad/suiwill/README.md

 > Built for Tatum x Walrus Hackathon

 SuiWill is a trustless digital estate vault on Sui blockchain.
-If you stop signing transactions for a configured period, your will executes automatically — distributing locked vault assets to your beneficiaries and unlocking your final message stored on Walrus.
+Users choose their own inactivity period, and if no activity is detected before that period expires, the inheritance process begins automatically — distributing locked vault assets to beneficiaries and unlocking a final message stored on Walrus.
 No lawyers.
 No intermediaries.
 No trust required.

 ---